 Save the Sound Sign Up to Fundraise here Save the Sound leads environmental action in your region.
 We fight climate change, save endangered lands, protect the Sound and its rivers, and work with nature to restore ecosystems.

-URI is fortunate to be both part of the Yale School of the Environment and a separate nonprofit, as this uniquely positions our organization to serve as a remarkable bridge.
-URI fosters community-based land stewardship, promotes environmental education, and advances the practice of urban forestry.
+URI empowers and supports communities in the restoration, stewardship and enjoyment of the urban forest and nature in New Haven.
 URI's Community Greenspace program works with 50 New Haven community groups to replant, restore, and reclaim the urban environment.
-Through GreenSkills Yale students train and mentor high school students and individuals with a history that includes incarceration by planting trees for hundreds of New Haven residents each year.
+URI's GreenSkills program trains and mentors high school students and individuals with a history that includes incarceration by planting trees for hundreds of New Haven residents each year.
 Visit its web site.